BernhardHeiden/Directionality-Principle/README.md

 # Directionality-Principle
-This repository contains support material for the paper 'Directionality Principle':
+This repository contains support material for the paper 'System Ordering Process Based on Uni-, Bi- and Multidirectionality – Theory and First Examples':

 (1) Mathcad 15 File https://github.com/BernhardHeiden/Directionality-Principle/blob/main/2021_LorenzAttraktor-02.xmcd for the Lorenz Attractor.